qoiz12/Minecraft-Train-Arrival-Board/README.md

 - SD Card (sufficent enough to store Raspbian)
 - GPIO Pins (if your display is connected via the GPIO pins)
 - Power Cable (for RPI or similar device)
+- GPIO Pins (if your Screen Needs them)
 ## Software
 - Minecraft Server with Web Software (i.e. Nginx, Apache, Jetty etc.)
 - Minecraft Transit Railway Mod